HeliosProfiles/DCS-Spitfire-LFMkIX-Profile-By-MadKreator37/README.md

 [![CreateHelios16]
 # DCS Spitfire LFMkIX Helios Profiles by MadKreator37
 ## Download the Profile helios16 package from [the __Assets__ section here](https://github.com/HeliosProfiles/DCS-P-47D-Thunderbolt-Profile-by-MadKreator37/releases/latest)
-This is a Helios profile for th Spitfire LFMkIX designed for DCS World and contributed by @MadKreator37 .
+This is a Helios profile for the Spitfire LFMkIX designed for DCS World and contributed by @MadKreator37 .
 This profile utilises an updated set of JSON interfaces which have been contributed to was written into the Helios Virtual Cockpit project called **Helios**.
 This can be downloaded from [Helios latest release](https://github.com/HeliosVirtualCockpit/Helios/releases/latest)

 ### IMPORTANT!